Optimal Fast Johnson-Lindenstrauss Embeddings for Large Data Sets: Introduction

 Given that the Fast Johnson-Lindenstrauss Transform by Ailon and Chazelle \cite{fastjl} and its extension by Ailon and Liberty \cite{fastjl2} yield order-optimal embedding dimensions, they provide near-optimal solutions to these problems whenever the regime is admissible.
 However, these works only apply to data sets of size $p \leq \exp(\mathcal{O}_\epsilon(N^{\frac{1}{3}}))$ or $p \leq \exp(\mathcal{O}_\epsilon(N^{\frac{1}{2}-\delta}))$ for some arbitrary $\delta>0$ (that will impact the constants appearing in the embedding dimension), respectively.
 Here the notation $\mathcal{O}_\epsilon$ indicates that the involved constants may depend on $\epsilon$.
 Follow-up works without such restrictions (e.g., \cite{alm_opt_fjlt}, \cite{riptojl}) require additional logarithmic factors in the embedding dimension, which can directly impact the total computational cost as, e.g., in the second example discussed.

-To our knowledge, there were no constructions known before this work of Johnson-Lindenstrauss embeddings for data sets of size $\exp(\Omega_\epsilon(N^{\frac{1}{2}}))$ or larger which admit a fast transform, neither for the query step nor for transforming the full data set simultaneously.
+To our knowledge, there were no approaches known before this work of applying Johnson-Lindenstrauss embeddings with an optimal embedding dimension to data sets of size larger than $\exp(\mathcal{O}_\epsilon(N^{\frac{1}{2}}))$ which admit a fast transform, neither for an individual query step nor for transforming larger subsets or the full data set simultaneously.